Auto Fraud Lawyer California: How to Report Car Dealer Fraud and Get the Justice You Deserve

 - Changed loan terms after you signed…

 👉 You may be entitled to cancel the deal, recover your money, and even receive punitive damages.
+Certain claims, such as those under lemon law or for warranty-related issues, are only covered if the vehicle is still under the original manufacturer’s or extended warranty.

 California law also makes it illegal for dealers to: